gemfire/gemfire-examples/quickstart/002_client_server_user_objects/README.md

 </settings>
 ```

-The pom.xml file provided with the examples is already configured with a pointer to the VMware GemFire maven repository and makes use of the GemFire 10.1.0 version of the product.
+The pom.xml file provided with the examples is already configured with a pointer to the Tanzu GemFire maven repository and makes use of the GemFire 10.1.0 version of the product.

 ## Start a Developer GemFire Cluster